 The table below lists a number of transfer pricing risk flags that should be evaluated at the end of the preliminary quantitative analysis.
+As noted in the section above, the quantitative analysis should take into account the results over a number of years.
+Oneoff deviations or risk flags that appear in a single year may not pose the same level of risk as sustained deviations or flags that are triggered over longer period.
+Moreover, in evaluating each of these risk flags, the question of whether the identified risk can likely be adequately explained by known commercial or non-tax factors must be examined.
 As has been noted elsewhere, this table is indicative and should not be regarded as an exhaustive list of possible TP risk flags.